VoxLogicA-Project/Polyhedra-minimisation/README.md

 `cd scripts/PolyPoProject` \
 `dotnet publish`

 Minimisation of the model is performed by the `toolchain.py` script, that takes as input a model file, performs the encoding and calls MCRL2 operations.
 In order to run the script, one must access the experiment folder and run it from command line.
+There is also the possibility to perform an optimisation on the triangle example, so we can provide the option `--optimise 1` from command line.
 In our example:

 `cd ../../experiments/triangleRB` \
-`../../scripts/toolchain.py triangleRBModel.json`
+`../../scripts/toolchain.py --file triangleRBModel.json --optimise 1`

+Note that, in this case, the name of the model is `dirName` + `Model.json`.
+This is not true in general, even if the name of the model is always in the form `name` + `Model.json`.
+You can find the model in its example directory and change the name in the command accordingly.

 The result of the execution (stored in the `toolchain_output/classes` folder) will be a JSON file containing a dictionary of the equivalence classes, in the form of an array of booleans.
 The length of each array corresponds to the number of states of the original poset model.
 Let `classX` be the array of booleans representing the class labelled with `X`: then `classX[i] = True` if and only if the state `i` is included in the class `X`.